TheIoTLearningInitiative/InternetOfThingsSensors/HANDSON.md

 root@edison:~# i2cget -y 1 0x62 0x04
 0xff
 ```
-So, 0xFF (or 255 in decimal) is just the value we set using i2cset :) you cal also check that by dumping the RGB controller and you should see something like this:
+So, 0xFF (or 255 in decimal) is just the value we set using i2cset :) you can also check that by dumping the RGB controller and you should see something like this:

 ```
 root@edison:~# i2cdump -y  1 0x62 b